Mind At Rest Will Writing Services

 - Latest statistics indicate a quarter of people in the UK die without making a Will (die intestate).

-- If you die without a Will, you die intestate and the law says who receives the proceeds of your estate.
+- If you die without a Will, you die intestate and the law says who gets the proceeds of your estate.

 - Getting married automatically revokes a previously made Will leaving it invalid.